OT-CONTAINER-KIT/redis-operator/README.md

 If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](./GETTING_STARTED.md) document.
 It will guide your through the setup step-by-step.

+### Example

+The configuration of Redis setup should be described in Redis CRD.
+You will find all the examples manifests in [example](./example) folder.

 ## To Do
 - Add slave statefulsets in operator
 - Add services for slave statefulsets in operator